siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 We at Siemens DI use the slot primarily for
 - Log in button, if the application is able to run without a logged in user
 - Changing the top level data context like environment, workspace, tenant or similar
-- Important information users should be aware of
+- Important contextual information users should be aware of (like local times in remote access use cases)
-- Access to application wide actions like a global search Align other usages of the slot with the iX team to keep a consistent look an feel of our applications.
+- Access to application wide actions like a global search

+Align other usages of the slot with the iX team to keep a consistent look an feel of our applications within Siemens DI.

 ### Avatar